Texas Tech University

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure that the integrity of the faculty and students is protected from misunderstanding regarding payment for tutoring of students.

-REVIEW: This OP will be reviewed in August of even-numbered years by the Vice Provost for Faculty Success with substantive revisions presented to the Provost and Senior Vice President by September 1.
+REVIEW: This OP will be reviewed every two years after publication by the Vice Provost for Faculty Success with substantive revisions presented to the Provost and Senior Vice President.

 POLICY/PROCEDURE